neznajko/hack/README.md

 out.
 ## hack.sh
-The name is misleading, it obviously has nothing to do with hacking, but all those **XTerm Control Sequences** were refered by one site, in the beginning when I started the project, as hacking or something like this, so I saved them in a file called _hack.sh_ and later decided to keep that name coz it's cool:).
+The name is misleading, it obviously has nothing to do with hacking, but all those **XTerm Control Sequences** were referred by one site, in the beginning when I started the project, as hacking or something like this, so I saved them in a file called _hack.sh_ and later decided to keep that name coz it's cool:).
 There are three modes of operation:
 1. Command Mode